Vop-creator/Opeyemi-A_Portfolio/README.md

  - `[Total Profit]`: It measures the total money earned after subtracting costs from sales.
 It shows the company’s profitability and efficiency.
  - `[Profit Margin]`: It measures profit as a percentage of total sales.
 It indicates how much revenue translates into actual profit, guiding pricing or product decisions.
  - `[Sales Year-to-Date (YTD)]`: It measures cumulative sales from the start of the year up to the current date.
 It reveals growth trends and progress toward yearly sales targets.
- - `[Sales Same Period Last Year (SPLY)]`: It measures sales during the same time period in the previous year.
+ - `[Sales Same Place Last Year (SPLY)]`: It measures sales during the same time period in the previous year.
 It allows year-over-year comparisons to evaluate business growth.
  - `[Sales Year-on-Year %]`: It measures the percent change in sales compared to the same period last year.
 It quantifies growth and highlights trends in a way that’s easy to compare across periods.

 ### Methods Used